 “Go,” I command.
 “They have finished for now.
 I will see that Stackhouse returns to the family home.
-It will be for the best if he says there until this murder is solved.”
+It will be for the best if he stays there until this murder is solved.”

 Alcide grunts and climbs out of his truck.
 He begins to remove his clothing so he can shift.
 “How are you going to manage that one?
 Jason Stackhouse doesn’t seem the type to take suggestions from a vamp.”

 “Who said I was giving him an option?”
 Alcide has completed his shift and stands beside the vehicle as a large black wolf with green eyes and white markings down his torso and around his paws.
 He is larger than the majority of wolves I’ve seen, a sign that he is meant to be an Alpha.
 Interesting since I know Alcide, like Dawson, prefers to run solo instead of with a pack.
 “Run along dog; I have work to do.
 I’m sure there are some trees that need to be marked and rabbits to be chased,” I say with a humorous smirk.
 If it were possible, I do believe Alcide Herveaux would be giving me the finger right about now, but all he can do is bare his fangs at me.
 I flash him my own in return.
 Instead of taking the bait, he turns and runs into the woods nearby.